Yphion/gt_simulation/README.md

 ## Disclaimer

-It is **NOT user friendly** but may help as a framework for somebody who would like to play around with this model.
+This simulation is **NOT user friendly** but may help as a framework for somebody who would like to play around with this model.

 ## Configurations